bajanjoe/churchblog/README.md

-"# Church Blog built on top of Yelp Bootcamp (The Web Developer Bootcamp)."
+Simple Church Blog website built on top of Yelp Bootcamp (The Web Developer Bootcamp) by Colt Steele.